-With more than 100 types of autoimmune disorders, the road to diagnosing autoimmune disease looks more like an obstacle course composed of traffic cones, construction barricades, and dead end signs.
+With more than 100 types of autoimmune disorders, the road to diagnosing autoimmune disease looks more like an obstacle course composed of construction barricades, and dead end signs.

 10 Common Symptoms of Autoimmune Disease

 The road to diagnosing an autoimmune disease can be long.
 There are many symptoms and a lot of variation in how they present.

 You don’t have to have all of these symptoms to have an autoimmune condition.
 And you may have some of these and not have an autoimmune disease.

 - Achy muscles

 - Hair loss